EGuandulain/Smoothing-for-Data-Science/README.md

 # Smoothing-for-Data-Science

-Developing of three diferent methods for smoothing data in Python.
+Developing of three diferent methods for smoothing time-series data in Python.

 * Savitzky-Golay Filter